-If you look at the history of the Alaskan king crab fishery, you'll know why: At precisely the same time I was enjoying mountains of king crab, the fishery was reaching the high-water mark of unsustainability: In 1981, fishermen hauled up 130 million pounds of kings.
+If you look at the history of the Alaskan king crab fishery, you'll know why.
+At precisely the same time I was enjoying mountains of king crab, the fishery was reaching the high-water mark of unsustainability.
+In 1981, fishermen hauled up 130 million pounds of kings.
 Two years later, the fishery collapsed.

 Rich, soft and briny, king crab is reminiscent more of lobster than of crab.
-The meat is also easy to extract and fills the shells, which gives you a good amount of meat per pound — unlike most other crabs.
+The meat is also easy to extract and fills the shells, which gives you a good amount of meat per pound -- unlike most other crabs.

 King crab is best served simply.
 To do too much to it would be like stuffing caviar into a burrito.
 Steam it, grill it or even microwave it, and then choose a support player and enjoy.
 The classic is, was and always will be melted butter and lemon.
 It is a classic for a reason.

 Classic King Crab

 You could use olive oil instead of butter, but why would you want to?

-- 3-4 pounds Alaskan king crab legs and claws
+3 to 4 pounds Alaskan king crab legs and claws

 Lemon wedges for garnish